 Trial Number: 18.01

-Population: Children aged 0 to 16 years with CKD (Stages 3-5), CKD-Dialysis and CKD-Transplant and of low socioeconomic status backgrounds.
+Population: Children aged 0 to 16 years with CKD (Stages 1-5), CKD-Dialysis and CKD-Transplant and of low socioeconomic status backgrounds or remote geographical locations.

 Primary outcome: To assess if a patient navigator program improves the overall health and well-being of the child compared to standard care

 Target Recruitment: 210 participants across 5 sites in Australia

 NAVKIDS² Study Website: Visit the dedicated study website here